rumpl/c/README.md

 # c

+## Project information

-Write, view, edit and delete comments on files and directories.
+Write, view, edit and delete comments on files and directories, all from the command line.

 Authored by [Djordje Lukic](lukic.djordje@gmail.com). <br>
 Original idea by [Jonovono](https://github.com/Jonovono/c).

+---

 ## Installation

 Install the module globally with `npm install c -g`.

+---

 ## Commands